 A good approach for large heatsink like this, the main body of the Black Edition is flanked by two pieces of foam that help to absorb shock that will damage the heatsink.

 The Black Edition has a smooth copper base and 7 large heat pipes on each side of the tower.
 The basic idea here is that the heat is absorbed by the copper plate and then transferred to the fins via these heat pipes to be dissipated – having more heat pipes helps to transfer the heat through multiple paths hence, giving a better cooling performance.

 Leaving its protective foam, here rise the Black Edition.
 It isn’t really that black as its name actually, other than having black colored fans and the black colored top cover for each side of the tower.

-From the side we can see that there’s something different about the tower compared to most conventional twin tower air cooler we’ve seen so far.
-The side of each tower is covered for a more directed airflow through the fins in straight line, it is unlikely for the head to escape from the side with this design.
+From the side, we can see that there’s something different about the tower compared to most conventional twin tower air cooler we’ve seen so far.
+The side of each tower is covered for a more directed airflow through the fins in a straight line, it is unlikely for the head to escape from the side with this design.